-Even coordination with NPCI and Banks for updating Aadhaar Payment Bridge has not been effective.
+Even coordination with NPCI and Banks for updating Aadhaar Payment Bridge has not been effective leading to failed transactions.

 Though most of the BCs and Banks during the pilot appreciated the Micro ATM based model, yet the sustainability and viability of the same is yet to be established.